AyseNurErdogan13/Kids-Card-Game-Triangle-Counter/README.md

 - Android Studio 4.0 or higher
 - Java programming language
 - An Android device or emulator
-- Build the project if necessary and run it on an emulator or an Android device.

 ## Functionality

 - Players are presented with a visual motif where a certain number of triangles are present.